rinat-data/coffee-shop-analysis/README.md

-# Coffee Shop Dara Analysis ☕
+# Coffee Shop Data Analysis ☕️

 The data analysis for this project is done on a coffee shop.
 Using fake data, this initiative aims to offer insights on the sales and customer behavior of the coffee business.

 ## Data 💾

 The data used in this analysis is dummy data.
-The data includes information on customer's age, gender, favourite coffee, rating and feedback.
+The data includes information on customer's age, gender, favorite coffee, rating and feedback.
 The data was preprocessed to remove any irrelevant information.

 ## Installation 💻